Alabama Rot Deadly Disease to Dogs

 Later symptoms, such as tiredness, reduced appetite and vomiting can be signs of oncoming kidney disease.
 These symptoms can occur quickly; within 2-7 days.

-What can I do to
+What can I do to protect my dog?

 There is currently no vaccine developed against this disease.
 Current advice is to wash wet or muddy parts of your dog after a walk even though it is not yet known whether washing prevents Alabama Rot.
 Wash your dog in lukewarm water and avoid strong chemicals.
 In addition, remain vigilant; if you notice skin lesions or any of the symptoms described above, take your dog to the vet for immediate advice.
 Your vet will decide whether to treat with antibiotics, dressing, or whether referral to a specialist is necessary.
 Some dogs are able to fight the disease and recover but, sadly, others will go on to develop kidney failure at which point there is little that can be done.
 There is currently no evidence that the disease can be transmitted from one dog to another but if in doubt, contact your vet.